Dr-Dreams/Money-Tracker/Readme.md

    ```
    This will start both the frontend and backend concurrently.
 5. Access the Money Tracker web app in your browser at http://localhost:3000/login or http://localhost:3000/register

+### Troubleshooting related with database

+Try using a different DNS server: Sometimes, DNS servers can encounter issues or have outdated records.
+You can try switching to a different DNS server, such as Google DNS (8.8.8.8) or Cloudflare DNS (1.1.1.1), to see if it resolves the problem.

 #### Dependencies List